AIM: Determination of Blood urea

 Causes of decreased Urea/BUN

-- Malnutrition and a low protein diet.
+- Malnutrition and a low-protein diet.

 - Overhydration